baranasoftware/ux-design/README.md

   * Record the interview.
   * At the end of the interview thanks the participant.
 * With user interviews are done next step would be to build an empathy map.
+  * Empathy map is an easily-understood chart that explains everything designers have learned about a type of user.
+  * An empathy map is consist of Says, Does, Thinks and Feel.
+  * With empathy map we can identify user pain points.
+There are 4 types of pain points:
+    * Financial
+    * Product
+    * Process
+    * Support
+* Next step is to identify personas.
+Based on the research we can then build personas of who our users are.
 *

 ## Case Studies